afwebb/SDS-385/peer_review/README.md

     costs.append(cost.flatten())
 ```

 I do like that you managed to have newton's method run within the same function as the rest.
 You also came up with a really elegant way to test the convergence of the loss function.
+Your plot looks really good, especially how you fit the results for each of the different step sizes you used onto one graph.
+I also like how you tested the accuracey of the prediction, and you managed to do it in a very simple way.